natbusa/geo-services.scikit-learn/README.md

 This tutorial requires Docker 1.12+ https://www.docker.com/products/overview

+### Run the tutorial
+Most of it will be run straight from the browser, try this link http://localhost:8888

+During the tutorial, we will also do some direct inspection of the data using the Cassandra cqlsh CLI.
+In order to run cqlsh, you have to execute cqlsh, as an attached process on the already running container as follows:

+`docker exec -it tutorial_cassandra_1 cqlsh`

 ### Important
 Make sure you are not running other applications, when running this tutorial.